 For a more advanced torn paper landscape project, visit our brand new fold-out secret garden tutorial!
 Or use this torn paper idea to make a BIG DIY city landscape book that folds out into a backdrop for play.

-- Construction paper 0r similar in a variety of colors
+- Construction paper, cardstock, or any paper scraps in a variety of colors

 - A glue stick